CURRENT INITIATIVE: Riverview Outline Plan

 Strategic Plan Alignment: The Town of Rocky Mountain House Strategic Plan 2026-2030 focuses on economic prosperity and livability for residents and businesses.
 Two of Council's five main strategic priorities are (1) that the Town has serviced shovel-ready land for residential commercial and industrial uses, and (2) there is housing for all now, and in the future.

 The Riverview area at the north end of Town was originally developed as the first of several phases.
-This initiative aims to update the Riverview Outline Plan with a goal of seeing future phases of residential houses take shape.
+This initiative updated the Riverview Outline Plan with a goal of seeing future phases of residential houses take shape.

 What happens next?